-The maximum amortization for these types of mortgages is 25 years, and there is no mortgage insurance premium paid by the borrower if a term of 5 years or longer is taken.
+The maximum amortization for these types of mortgages is 25 years, and there is no mortgage insurance premium paid by the borrower.
 The benefit to you is potentially a much lower rate.
 For all insurable conventional applications, the purchase price must be under $1 million to be eligible.
 This scenario is based on the purchase of an owner occupied home and a fully qualified borrower.

 Monoline lenders always have competitive prepayment allowances, and can debit any bank account for the mortgage payments.
 There is no “relationship” banking requirement, which can help to simplify financial matters after your mortgage has funded.

 Another great feature of dealing with a monoline lender is that they often have more favorable penalty calculations.
 Canadian mortgages are either written with a fixed interest rate term, or a variable rate term.
 With either option, there are penalties to break the term early, even upon sale.
 The standard industry calculation for breaking a fixed term is the greater of 3 months’ interest or the IRD (interest rate differential).
 What is not standard is how the IRD is calculated.

 Remember how your promise to pay is someone’s investment?
 The penalty is really the replacement cost of funds for the payout of your mortgage.
 Monoline lenders typically have a lower replacement cost of funds than the big banks, so your penalty could end up being smaller!
 For more information on fixed rate vs. variable, click here.